Hounfor/OldtimerPack/README.md

 totallyrobot - sources for manual editing in Xotl were added at his request.

 Waladil - fixes in Yang's thoughts to the first 18 mechs from the list.

+Taliesin - discovered one of the critical errors with the launch of the mod.
+Fixed in version 1.3.2